greenriver/hmis-warehouse/drivers/hmis_external_apis/README.md

 ## HmisExternalApis README

-This README file should be used to explain the functionality of the driver.
+This driver provides interfaces to query external APIs